Skip to main content

 For example, a man with a genetic variant severely impacting his Leydig cell function may find it impossible to achieve a healthy testosterone level through lifestyle alone.
 For him, TRT provides the necessary hormone, allowing him to benefit from the epigenetic effects of exercise and nutrition on muscle and brain tissue.

 The therapy works in synergy with lifestyle.
-The testosterone provides the anabolic potential, but the is still required to activate the androgen receptors and signal for muscle protein synthesis.
+The testosterone provides the anabolic potential, but the resistance training is still required to activate the androgen receptors and signal for muscle protein synthesis.
 Similarly, peptide therapies designed to stimulate the natural release of Growth Hormone can help restore a youthful circadian rhythm, which in turn enhances the restorative effects of sleep on the entire endocrine system.

 These clinical interventions are a form of environmental modification, providing the body with the messengers it is genetically struggling to produce on its own, thereby enabling the broader epigenetic strategies to have their full effect.